Prospects for New Physics from gauge Left-Right-Colour-Family Grand Unification hypothesis: Implications for the fermion sector

 The different diagrams contributing to the generation of the Yukawa couplings $\kappa_\alpha$, $\kappa_\alpha^\prime$ and $\kappa_\alpha^{\prime \prime}$ are displayed in \cref{fig:loop-VLL}.
 We stress that all of them involve $\U{W}$-breaking soft SUSY terms, given in \cref{softbrkgW}, which is essential as otherwise all charged leptons would remain massless even after electroweak symmetry breaking.

 After the corresponding symmetry breaking the charged lepton mass matrix written in the basis

 takes the following form

 Similar to what has been done in the extended quark sector, we investigate the case where the $s_i$ can be neglected with respect to $\omega$, $f$ and $p$ that are assumed to be of similar size in what follows.
+Note, in this first consideration we assume a sufficiently heavy gaugino-mass scale enabling us to a first approximation to neglect a small effect of the gaugino-lepton mixing, and hence the lepton flavor violation induced by such a mixing, in the decoupling limit.
+In a future study, such an effect could be added and any modifications to the current results should be analysed setting bounds on parameters of the model from the LEP constraints and to explore further potential for phenomenological explorations (for such a discussion in other SUSY models with the Higgs as a slepton, see e.g.~Refs.~\cite{Biggio:2016sdu,Okada:2016bqx}).

 It is possible to further simplify $M_\ell$ by noting that $\kappa_i$ dominates over $\kappa_i^\prime$ and $\kappa_i^{\prime \prime}$ in $\mathcal{L}^{1-\mathrm{loop}}_{\mathrm{VLL},1}$.
 To see this, let us consider the first term in \cref{Lfermi-p} where $\kappa_1$ is generated from the top diagram in \cref{fig:loop-VLL} while $\kappa_1^\prime$ and $\kappa_1^{\prime \prime}$ from the bottom-left and bottom-right diagrams respectively.
 While the top diagram is linear in $a_5$, defined in \cref{softbrkgW}, the bottom ones contain suppression factors of the order of the scalar quartic couplings $\lambda_5$ and $\overline{\lambda}_{109}$, which are defined in \cref{eq:Vsc1,eq:Vsc2}.
 From the tree-level matching conditions in \cref{tab:match-1} we see that both $\lambda_5$ and $\overline{\lambda}_{109}$ are of D-term origin and can be written as